Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 Best & Worst Years for Mercury Mariner 2nd Generation (2008-2011)

 The second-gen Mariner, hitting the streets in 2008, was Mercury’s chance to turn things up a notch.
-They focused on giving the SUV a fresh look, advanced tech, and improved safety features.
+They focused on giving the SUV a modern look, cutting-edge tech, and improved safety features.

 But not all years are created equal.
 The years to be cautious of?
 2008 through 2010.
-The brilliant star?
+The bright star?
 That would be 2011.

 The Best Year: 2011